searls/rubbycop/manual/formatters.md

 ## Formatters

-You can change the output format of RuboCop by specifying formatters with the `-f/--format` option.
+You can change the output format of RubbyCop by specifying formatters with the `-f/--format` option.
-RuboCop ships with several built-in formatters, and also you can create your custom formatter.
+RubbyCop ships with several built-in formatters, and also you can create your custom formatter.

 Additionally the output can be redirected to a file instead of `$stdout` with the `-o/--out` option.